-13 New admissions are processed between priority 2 and 3.
+&lt;sup>1 New admissions are processed between priority 2 and 3.

-- 5. The first qualified applicant or transferee in sequence on the waiting list is made one offer of an apartment of appropriate size and type. - 6.
-An applicant/transferee must accept the vacancy offered or be removed from the waiting list, unless the applicant refuses the offer with good cause.
+- Priority 4: Resident incentive/family self-sufficiency transfers. - 4.
+To ensure equal opportunity and nondiscrimination on grounds of race, color, sex, religion, sexual preference, gender identity, national origin, disability or familial status, Plan "A", the one-offer plan, will be used to make apartment offers to applicants or transferees from waiting lists.
+24 CFR § 1.4(2)(ii) - 5.
+The first qualified applicant or transferee in sequence on the waiting list is made one offer of an apartment of appropriate size and type. - An applicant/transferee must accept the vacancy offered or be removed from the waiting list, unless the applicant refuses the offer with good cause.
 (See DHA's Procedure on Good Cause for Refusal of Unit Offers.) - 7.
 If an applicant family's size changes while on the waiting list, the family is required to contact DHA so they can be placed on the correct sub-list by unit size.
 If DHA discovers that a change in family size means that a family cannot be processed for a certain vacant unit, the family will be transferred to a list for the correct size of unit.
 Some sites may not have units of the size needed by the family and the family will be permitted to select a different site or up to three sites. - 8.
 When application processing is delayed because of missing verifications or inconclusive screening information, a family's application will be suspended for up to 60 days until the necessary verifications are received.
 This means that a person who is lower on the waiting list may receive a unit offer before a person who is higher on the waiting list.
 As soon as the necessary verification(s) are received, the suspended application will be placed in the applicant pool for consideration for a future vacancy when it occurs. - 9.
 The applicant must accept any apartment offered within five calendar days of the later of the date the offer is communicated (by phone, mail, or the method of communication designated by an applicant with disabilities), or the date they are shown the apartment or an equivalent apartment. - 10.
 If the applicant does not accept the unit offer within five calendar days, he/she will be withdrawn from the waiting list.
 Applicants may not receive an offer for public housing for 12 months from the date when they either refused a unit offer or failed to respond to a unit offer. - 11.
-All offers made over the phone will be confirmed by first class letter^{14.} - 12.
+All offers made over the phone will be confirmed by first class letter. - 12.
 If more than one apartment (of the appropriate size and type) is available, the first apartment to be offered will be the apartment that is or will be ready for move-in first. - 13.
 If two units are ready for move-in on the same day, the first apartment to be offered will be the apartment that became vacant first. - 14.
 Names will be removed from the waiting list in accordance with DHA's Procedure on Removing Applications from the Waiting List.